ihmeuw/vivarium/docs/source/tutorials/boids.rst

 pipeline, we simply call that pipeline as a function inside ``on_time_step`` to retrieve its values for a specified index.
-The major new Vivarium feature seen here is that of the **value modifier**, which we register with :meth:`vivarium.framework.values.manager.ValuesInterface.register_attribute_modifier`.
+The major new Vivarium feature seen here is that of the **value modifier**, which we register with :meth:`vivarium.framework.values.interface.ValuesInterface.register_attribute_modifier`.
 As the name suggests, this allows us to modify the values in a pipeline, in this case adding the effect of a force to the values in the ``acceleration`` pipeline.
 We register that the ``apply_force`` method will modify the acceleration values like so: